pietronvll/pietronvll.github.io/static/CV/CV.typ

     - `kooplearn`: A Python library to learn Koopman operators.

-    - `ml-confs`: A tiny Python library to handle configurations for machine learning pipelines.

-    - `pybandstructure` (with I. Torre): A Python package to compute the band structure of simple periodic Hamiltonians, including tight binding or plane waves models.
-The package includes submodules to extract thermodynamical properties, density of states, and optical conductivity.
+    - `pybandstructure` (with I. Torre): A Python package to compute the band structure of periodic Hamiltonians, including tight binding or plane waves models.
   ]
 )